stacksmashing/cs-sw-iphone15/README.txt

 ** Install the pico-sdk:

-I've mostly used version 1.4 of the SDK, but 1.5 seems to work too.
+I've used versions 1.4 and 1.5 of the SDK.
 YMMV.

   git clone -b master https://github.com/raspberrypi/pico-sdk.git